-To understand the incentive effect, recall that the fund manager gets w > 0 if the proposal is accepted.
-If this were the only factor that mattered for the fund manager, she would always vote for the proposal, i.e., the cutoff $w^$ would be infinite and $\alpha$ would be zero.
-However, the fund manager also cares about the expected welfare of her investors, which encourages her to vote in line with her signal if w is not too large.
-We argue that this incentive effect is stronger when all votes are delegated to the fund manager, i.e., $(x_l, x_h) = (-\infty, \infty)$ , compared to the case when only investors with $x_i \in (x_l, x_h)$ delegate their votes.
-In other words, the fund manager votes more informatively and in a less biased way when she casts all investors' votes than when investors have voting choice and may choose to retain their votes:
+Expression (9) also shows that when the fund manager is biased, delegation has a third, indirect, effect on investor welfare through α : the fund manager's voting behavior depends on investors' delegation strategy, and hence investor welfare is affected by it as well.
+To understand how delegation affects the fund manager's voting behavior, recall that she gets w > 0 if the proposal is accepted.
+If this were the only factor that mattered for her, she would always vote for the proposal, i.e., the cutoff w^ would be infinite and α would be zero.
+However, the fund manager also cares about the welfare of her investors, which encourages her to vote in line with her signal if w is not too large.
+We argue that this incentive effect is stronger when all votes are delegated to the fund manager, compared to the case when only investors with $x_i \in (x_l, x_h)$ delegate their votes.
+In other words, the fund manager votes more informatively and in a less biased way when she casts all investors' votes than when investors have voting choice.
+We refer to this as the "incentive effect" of delegation:

-Lemma 2.
-The fund manager is more likely to vote according to her signal under complete delegation than under voting choice.
+Lemma 2 (incentive effect).
+The fund manager is more likely to disregard her information and vote in line with her bias under voting choice than under complete delegation.